pwaring/komodo-build/README.md

 Build scripts for Komodo.

 To build Komodo, edit any settings in `config.sh` and then run `./build.sh`.
+The script will download packages, so you must have a working internet connection for the duration of the build process.

 ## Dependencies

+The method for installing the basic dependencies varies based on platform.

+### Linux

+On Debian systems, the following packages need to be installed:

+ * libxmu-dev
+ * libxi-dev

 ### Windows